codex-router/codex.jenkins/README.md

-# Codex Analysis Plugin for Jenkins
+# Codex Plugin for Jenkins

 A Jenkins plugin that provides AI-powered analysis capabilities for pipeline stages, steps, and script output using the [Codex CLI](https://github.com/openai/codex).